myrgato/jobsity-calendar/README.md

 - Functionality to delete one or ALL the reminders for a specific day
   > Both actions are included

-The project also features localstorage integration.
+The project also features localstorage integration via redux-persist.

 ## Configuration